 In today’s global business environment, the only constant is change.
 Using NYU Stern’s brand call to action, we want to know how you view change.
 Change: _____ it.
 Fill in the blank with a word of your choice.
 Why does this word resonate with you?
 How will you embrace your own personal tagline while at Stern?
 Examples:

 Change: [Any word of your choice.]

-New this year, Stern asks a question about your attitude towards change.
-Given the events of 2020-2021, it seems appropriate to focus on how you embrace change.
+In a repeat from last season, Stern asks a question about your attitude towards change.
+Given the events of the past two years, it seems appropriate to focus on how you embrace change.
 First, this is a question about feelings.
 Second, it asks you to use branding techniques to communicate.
 As a result, there is both substance and style to this question.

 If you feel daunted by choosing one word to explain your feelings about change, start with the substance of the essay.
 That means considering how you have embraced change and made it work for you.
 Did you need to pivot careers due to COVID?
 Have you learned more about yourself as a result of social changes?
 What did the past several years teach you about the world?

 Finally, this essay is an opportunity to communicate.
 Because Stern describes the school’s brand call to action, you should think about your brand.
 For example, if you are the kind of person who leads a team through a vision, you might choose Change: Inspire It.
 Or, if you are more practical, you might use the branding: Change: Build It.
 In conclusion, your goal is to choose the one word that speaks to your style and approach as a leader.